pranavg000/Lite-Messenger/README.md

 Lite Messenger
 ======

-This repository contains both the Server(Java) & Android Client program for a lightweight intant messaging application inspired by WhatsApp.
+This repository contains both the Server(Java) & Android Client program for a lightweight instant messaging application inspired by WhatsApp.
 It uses MongoDB as a database.
 Server is implemented using the Java NIO package.
 Uses Thread Pools to handle requests of multiple clients simultaneously and avoids creating a new thread for every client connection.

 ## Features
 * Registration through phone number